HSF/hsf.github.io/organization/_posts/2021/2021-03-18-coordination.md

 ### Proposal for DUNE Framework Requirements Review

-Paul: DUNE is trying to workout how to deal with its data, including massive "events" from supernovae (100TB).
+Paul: DUNE is trying to work out how to deal with its data, including massive "events" from supernovae (100TB!).
 DUNE task force has defined the requirements (43 of them) in a document, which is aimed at DUNE people.
-If the HSF is giving feedback on this, how can it be expanded/annotated to non-DUNE people?
+If the HSF is to give feedback on this, how can it be expanded/annotated to non-DUNE people?
 Once that's done can we get together a group of experts who could review and bring input from the expertise of the wider community?

 - Makes a lot of sense to have the HSF do this, crosscheck requirements and make sure that nothing is forgotten
 - Could we ask people from astro-particle to be involved as well, especially to look at the SN event issues